tarab-blip10/unit-2-arabi/lab-02-plastic-waste/lab-02-starter.md

-Continents are somewhat seperate; Europe/North America tend to have **higher waste per capita** but **lower mismanaged share** than Africa/Asia, which show higher mismanaged values at compaarable waste levels.
+Continents are somewhat seperate; Europe/North America tend to have **higher waste per capita** but **lower mismanaged share** than Africa/Asia, which show higher mismanaged values at comparable waste levels.
 Still, there’s overlap showing continent isn’t the only driver.

 ``` r